kvichans/cuda_config_menu/readme/readme.txt

 ==========
 What parts of menus can be configured?
 ==========

-CudaText (for version "0.9.8") allows:
-    Change all items of main menu (File/Edit/...).
+    Can change items of main menu (File, Edit, ...).
-    Change all items of File except submenu Open recent.
+    Can change items of File except submenu "Open recent".
-    Change all items of Edit, Selection, Search, View.
+    Can change items of Edit, Selection, Search, View, Options, Help.
-    No changeable items in Plugins, Options, Help (but its are complemented).
-    Change all items of local menu for main text.
+    Can change items of context menu for editor text.
-    No changeable items in other local menus.
+    Not changeable items in other context menus (for gutter, for tab header...)

-Change all means that you can rename/skip/move all native items and can add any others.
+Can-change means that you can rename/remove/move all native items and can add any others.
-Indeed you can at first clear all native items and then to fill with needed.
-Or save native and add needed to the end.
+Indeed you can first clear all native items and then add needed ones.
+Or keep native items and add needed to the end.

-Three submenus (Plugins, Options, Help) dont allow to clear but allow to add new items.

-Filling likes to create a tree as you can add not only commands but submenus too.
+Filling menus is like creating a tree, you can not only add items, but add submenus of any level.
 Note that some submenus are autofilled:
     "recents" - recent-files submenu (natively in File) "themes" - Color-themes submenu (natively in Options) "plugins" - Plugins submenu (natively as item of main menu)

-Need commands you can find in two collections:
+Needed commands you can find in two collections:
-    Part of native commands (see names into py\cudatext_cmd.py start with cmd_ or cCommand_) All plugin commands (see install.inf files for all installed plugin or/and items of settings\plugins.json)
+    Native commands (see names in file py\cudatext_cmd.py, which start with cmd_ or cCommand_) All plugins commands (see install.inf files for all installed plugins, or items in settings\plugins.json)

 ==========
 Settings
 ==========
-After plugin installation (and once app start) file menu.json appears in directory settings.
+After plugin installation (and restart of app) file menu.json appears in directory settings.
-It allows to repeat (not all but almost) native menus and it is good to start experiments.
+It allows to repeat (not all but most) native menus and it is good to start experiments.

-Settings for plugin:
+Settings for plugin in user.json:
-    Option "config_menus_from" point to config file name (as "menu.json") which will be searched into directory settings.
+    Option "config_menus_from" - config file name (e.g. "menu.json") which will be read from dir settings.
-    Option "config_menus_on_start" with values true/false to apply config file when app starts.
+    Option "config_menus_on_start" - values true/false - to apply config file when app starts.
-    Option "config_menus_on_focus" with values true/false to apply config file when text editor gets focus.
+    Option "config_menus_on_focus" - values true/false - to apply config file when text editor gets focus.
-		Only true allows to use adaptive menus (lexer-menus).
+		Only true-value here allows to use adaptive menus (menus for current lexer).

-Better to rename file menu.json to my-menu.json and to write new value in user.json for key "config_menus_from".
+Better to rename file menu.json to my-menu.json and to write option "config_menus_from" in user.json.
-Source menu.json can be updated in the future with upgrade of plugin/app.
+Original menu.json can be updated in the future with plugin update.

-Note that key "config_menus_from" can has different values for different lexers.
+Note that option "config_menus_from" can have different values for different lexers.
-Thus you can use lexer-menus.
+Thus you can use lexer-specific menus.
-For this you can open current lexer settings (Options/Settings - more/Settings - lexer overide) and set value for key "config_menus_from".
+For this you can open current lexer settings (Options/ Settings - more/ Settings - lexer overide) and set value for option "config_menus_from".

 Example:
     In settings/user.json
-        "config_menus_from":"my-menu.json" (all my menus)
+        "config_menus_from":"my-menu.json" (sets all my menus)
     In settings/lexer Python.json
         "config_menus_from":"menu Python.json" (changes for menus to work with Python) In settings/lexer JSON.json